-Redefining Automotive Painting: Samurai Paint Completed Asia's Biggest Aerosol Spraying Challenge
+Redefining Automotive Painting: SAMURAI Paint Completed Asia's Biggest Aerosol Spraying Challenge

 News provided bySAMURAI Paint

 KUALA LUMPUR, Malaysia, Feb.
-12, 2026 /PRNewswire/ -- From 6–8 February 2026, Samurai Paint successfully hosted Asia's Biggest Automotive Aerosol Spraying Event, a landmark three-day challenge that redefined conventional automotive spray painting.
-Over the course of the event, 30 full car bodies were resprayed using aerosol cans within a single organised challenge, earning official recognition from Asia Records and ASEAN Records for achieving the Highest Number of Full-Body Car Spray Paints Using Aerosol in a Single Event.
+12, 2026 /PRNewswire/ -- From 6–8 February 2026, SAMURAI Paint successfully hosted Asia's Biggest Automotive Aerosol Spraying Event, a landmark three-day challenge that redefined conventional automotive spray painting.
+During the event, 30 full car bodies were spray-painted using aerosol cans in a single event, earning official recognition from Asia Records and ASEAN Records for achieving the Highest Number of Full-Body Car Spray Paints Using Aerosol in a Single Event.

-The achievement marks a significant milestone in an industry traditionally dominated by professional workshops reliant on compressor systems and spray guns.
+SAMURAI Paint Chief Executive Officer Ian Ong Yoke En said automotive spray painting has traditionally been dominated by professional workshops that rely on compressor systems and spray guns.
+He explained that SAMURAI Paint set out to challenge this long-standing norm by introducing an alternative driven by aerosol innovation.

-Samurai Paint Chief Executive Officer Ian Ong Yoke En said the initiative was designed to challenge this long-standing norm by introducing an alternative driven by aerosol innovation.
-Years of research and product development, he explained, have enabled the brand to demonstrate that aerosol spray paint can deliver results comparable to traditional methods, while remaining more accessible to everyday users.

-"The challenge provided clear, large-scale proof that full car body respraying no longer needs to be confined to professional workshop environments," Ong said.
+He added that years of research and product development have enabled the brand to demonstrate that aerosol spray paint can deliver results comparable to traditional methods, while remaining more accessible to everyday users.
+The challenge served as clear proof that full car body spray painting no longer needs to be confined to professional environments.

 A Challenge Designed for the DIY Community

 A defining feature of the event was its participant selection.
-Rather than engaging professional painters, Samurai Paint invited DIY enthusiasts to take part, reflecting the brand's commitment to empowering individuals to take control of their own automotive projects.
+Instead of professional painters, SAMURAI Paint invited DIY enthusiasts to take part in the challenge.
+Ong said this reflected the brand's commitment to empowering users to take control of their own automotive projects.

-Careful planning ensured that selected vehicles and participants could complete the full spray process within three days while adhering to structured procedures.
-Participants were guided through proper surface preparation and application techniques to ensure consistent, high-quality results.

-The successful completion of all 30 vehicles demonstrated that, with correct technique and systematic workflows, aerosol-based car painting can achieve professional-level outcomes beyond traditional workshop settings.
+He noted that the challenge extended beyond speed and scale.
+Careful planning was required to select suitable vehicles and participants who could complete the full spray process within the three-day timeframe while adhering to established procedures.
+The successful completion of all 30 vehicles demonstrated that, with proper techniques and structured workflows, aerosol-based car painting is achievable beyond professional settings.

-Recognition from Asia Records and ASEAN Records represented more than a numerical milestone.
-It directly challenged the long-standing perception that aerosol spray paint is unsuitable for full vehicle body applications.
+The recognition by Asia Records and ASEAN Records marked more than a numerical milestone—it directly challenged the long-held belief that aerosol spray paint is unsuitable for full vehicle body applications.

+Designed to deliver professional results straight from the can, Samurai 2K's built-in two-component system allows paint and hardener to mix internally, enabling durable, body-shop-level finishes without specialised equipment.
+With basic preparation and proper ventilation, automotive enthusiasts can now achieve high-quality results independently.

-With proper surface preparation and adequate ventilation, automotive enthusiasts can achieve high-quality, long-lasting results independently.
-Executed publicly and at scale, the record attempt strengthened confidence in aerosol technology and positioned Samurai Paint as a credible alternative to conventional spray systems.
+Executed publicly and at scale, the record attempt strengthened confidence in aerosol technology, positioning SAMURAI Paint as a credible, high-performance alternative to traditional spray systems while fostering strong engagement within the automotive community.

-In conjunction with the event, Samurai Paint reaffirmed its commitment to sustainability through a tree plantation programme at Sireh Park, Iskandar Puteri.
-Thirty trees were planted to symbolise the 30 vehicles resprayed, underscoring the belief that innovation and environmental responsibility must progress hand in hand.
+In conjunction with the main event, SAMURAI Paint reaffirmed its commitment to sustainability through a Tree Plantation Programme at Sireh Park, Iskandar Puteri.
+A total of 30 trees were planted, symbolising the brand's belief that technological advancement and environmental responsibility must progress hand in hand.

 https://samurai2kaerosol.com/#30cars3days